-The Department published a discussion paper that outlines the proposal for new legislation for public comment between August 17 2020 to February 12, 2021.
+The Department published a discussion paper that outlines the proposal for new legislation for public comment between August 17, 2020 to February 12, 2021.
 The Department thanks all those who submitted comments.
-As with all comments on the proposed Aquaculture Act, the Department will take the time to review and carefully consider the input.

 Learn more about ongoing engagement with Indigenous partners to inform the development of a proposed legislation that reflects Indigenous perspectives